JTalamantes/AmiiBomb-uino/README-esp32.md

 (this link is the official ESP32 Arduino core repository): https://github.com/espressif/arduino-esp32

-Download the GIT repository/folder containing the esp32 version of Amiibombuino: https://github.com/peacepenguin/AmiiBomb-uino/tree/master/AmiiBombuino
+Download the GIT repository/folder containing the esp32 version of Amiibombuino: "AmiiBombuino-esp32.ino" from:

+https://github.com/peacepenguin/AmiiBomb-uino/tree/master/AmiiBombuino

 Use the Arduino IDE: